 Splash around

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
-There are a bunch of indoor waterparks to discover, like Dreamworks WaterPark (the biggest in North America), Big Kahuna’s in West Berlin, Island Waterpark at Showboat in Atlantic City, and the mega-resort Kartrite over the border in New York.
-Kids will have a ball getting soaked indoors, and you’ll all feel like you want on a resort vacay miles away.
+There are a bunch of indoor water parks to discover, like DreamWorks WaterPark (the biggest in North America), Sahara Sam’s in West Berlin, Island Waterpark at Showboat in Atlantic City, and the mega-resort Kartrite over the border in New York.
+Kids will have a ball getting soaked indoors, and you’ll all feel like you’re on a resort vacay miles away.

 Make time for brunch

 Treat your family to a delicious meal with a fun twist —make planes and trains a special part of your restaurant experience.
-Your kids will feel like they are a part of the action as they sit down for a unique outdoor dining experience with built-in entertainment.
+Your kids will feel like they’re part of the action as they sit down for a unique outdoor dining experience with built-in entertainment.
 Or, if you want to make it a special treat, head to a brunch spot where yummy gourmet treats and delish coffee concoctions are all on the menu.
-Have to keep your meals gluten-free?
-Check out these 25 gluten-free restaurants where the whole family can find a treat.

 Move playtime indoors